RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 The table seq_lengths.txt can then be visualized as a heatmap using Matt Johnson's script gene.recovery.heatmap.R, also available in the HybPiper directory.
 Just open the script in R and follow the instructions at the beginning of the script.

+Alternative: the **max_overlap** R script estimates capture coverage of target sequences from the output of get_seq_lengths.py by calculating three statistics - representedness = proportion of species/genes for which sequences were obtained completeness = proportion of target sequence obtained for each species/gene evenness = how evenly the sequence lengths are distributed across species/genes, adapted from a measure of species evenness (Pielou EC.
+1966.
+The measurement of diversity in different types of biological collections.
+J Theor Biol 13: 131-144.)
+It also generates a csv which you can then open in a spreadsheet programme of your choice and create a heatmap with appropriate conditonal formatting.

 ### Number of reads ON/OFF target
 See Matt Johnson's script hybpiper_stats.py
 Example of command: